a-m-farahani/TSEpy/README.md

 # TSEpy
-Tehran Stock Exchange Data Collector
+Tehran Stock Exchange Data Collector with python.

 A simple crawler to collect data from tsetmc.com

 Features:
 * List of all stock indices
 * List of all groups